 On March 13, 2020, the Centre was closed in response to the quarantine measures implemented by the provincial government to stop the spread of the virus.
-The Centre does not currently have a scheduled reopening date.
+Since then, the Centre experienced multiple reopenings and closures.
+As of March 2022, the Centre is open and running programs as usual.